-Create a Curves Adjustment Layer and clip it to the hand.
-Drag the curve down to darken it.
-You can also add a Hue/Saturation Adjustment Layer and clip it to the hand.
-Drag the saturation slider to -52.
+Create a new Curves Adjustment Layer and clip it to the fish layer.
+Drag the curve down to darken the fish.

-Create Curves Adjustment Layer and drag the curve down to darken.
+Create a new Curves Adjustment Layer and drag the curve down to darken.
 Clip it to the creature layer.
 Fill the layer mask with black and with a white brush at 50% Opacity paint over the underwater portion of the creature to reveal the effect there.